 Chris Bodenner – Editor, Co-owner

 Chris is primarily in charge of the blog’s regular features and editing the massive in-tray.
 He also heads up project development for Dish Publishing LLC, including the book club and The Cannabis Closet and The View From Your Window books.
-Raised by two parents in the Army, Chris bounced around 10 different states and three countries before landing in Brooklyn.
-He gets out to visit his niece in Portland, Oregon, as much as he can.
+Raised by two parents in the Army, Chris lived in 10 different states and four countries before landing in Brooklyn.
+He gets out to visit his niece and nephew in Portland, Oregon, as much as he can.

 Chas Danner – Managing Editor